-Group's share of Group profit before tax represents the Group's share of profit before tax, excluding the impact of Non-controlling Interests.
-It is reconciled to statutory profit before tax in note 12d to the Profit before Tax financial statements.
+Group's share of Profit before Group profit before tax represents the Group's share of profit before tax, excluding the impact of Non-controlling Interests.
+It is reconciled to statutory profit before tax in note 12d to the financial statements.